enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 What are the X of the second level?
 	X is just A column of one, bc we get the mean of the Betas (on the 2nd level)>0.
-	This means the Betas are the means of ?
+	This means the Betas are the means over c'B of the first level ex: The =/= unknown and known level?
 	But if you wanna compare 2 samples, then you need to compare 2 different means,  and you X them by a X = 10 subjects  * colum 2 means and  the Betas= 2betas * 10 subjects
 Why do we have zeros and 1 here?
 	![[Pasted image 20220711132138.png]]